 In general, the average speed of an electric bike can range from 10 mph to 25 mph, with some models ascending beyond that average.
 There are a number of factors that determine a bicycle’s maximum speed.

 The maximum speed of an electric bike is primarily determined via its integrated motor and related components.
-The notions of pedal assistance and throttle also play a role in designating the velocity.
+You can read our article on how an electric bike motor works to learn more about this The notions of pedal assistance and throttle also play a role in designating the velocity.
 These motors generally break down into three classes, each with its own max speed.

-Each country, state, town, and municipality boast their own rules and regulations regarding electric bike usage.
+Each country, state, town, and municipality boast its own rules and regulations regarding electric bike usage.
 As a matter of fact, many bikes sold in the United States feature motors that can reach speeds higher than 20 or 28 mph, but they contain a mechanism that limits high speeds so as to comply with these local regulations.
+So while you may wonder how fast a 1000w electric bike can go, you need to remember these limits will affect its maximum speed.
 These mechanisms can be disabled, but this process can be dangerous and will void any warranty and insurance plans you have in place.

 In 17 states, an eBike is considered a moped or some other type of motor-driven cycle under pre-existing laws, and moped rules apply.
 Before you purchase one of these bikes for personal transportation, be sure to look up the laws in your state.